kiboschool/course-frontend-web-dev/src/lessons/introduction-to-react/project.md

 - Current city.
 - Current day and time.
-- Current weather condition in text format (e.g., Cloudy, Sunny, Rainy).
+- Current weather conditions in text format (e.g., Cloudy, Sunny, Rainy).
 - Current humidity level.
-- Weather forecast for the next few days. (if clicking on a specific day, **display an alert** what will show more detailed info about this day's weather)
+- Weather forecast for the next few days.
+(If clicking on a specific day, **display an alert** will show more detailed info about this day's weather.)

-You will be making use of various React concepts you've learned such as components, jsx, css and events
+You will be making use of various React concepts you've learned such as components, jsx, css, and events

 ## Learning Objectives